telerik/ajax-docs/controls/grid/how-to/persisting-settings/persisting-frozen-columns-client-side.md

 ---
 title: Persist Frozen Columns on the client
-page_title: Persist frozen columns on the client | RadGrid for ASP.NET AJAX Documentation
+page_title: Persist frozen columns on the client - RadGrid
-description: Persist frozen columns on the client
+description: Check our Web Forms article about Persist frozen columns on the client.
 slug: grid/how-to/persisting-settings/persisting-frozen-columns-client-side
 tags: persist,frozen,columns,on,the,client
 published: True